aseemaggarwal89/resuable_network_layer/README.md

 - **API Versioning:** Encapsulate versioning logic in `ApiRequestType` for easier upgrade paths.
 - **Retry/Timeout Logic:** Add configurable retry strategies in `AppHttpClient`.
 - **Metrics & Logging:** Integrate network metrics and detailed logging for observability.
 ---

 ## Summary

-This data layer architecture combines strong abstraction, scalable endpoint management, and robust error handling to provide a maintainable and extensible solution for REST API consumption in Flutter apps.
-By leveraging enums, dependency injection, and layered interfaces, it ensures that network logic is powerful yet easy to extend and test.
+The data layer is a robust, testable, and scalable foundation for REST API communication in Flutter.
+It fully embraces clean architecture, dependency injection, and interface-driven design, ensuring maintainability and extensibility as your application grows.